quartzjer/pennybank/spec.md

 ## Penny Bank (PB)

 A Penny Bank (abbreviated `PB`) is the shared state between two parties that have agreed to exchange microtransactions pinned to the blockchain through a single larger transaction.
-The microtransaction value is exchanged by sending `pennies` back and forth  which are verified as being part of a `pence` that is negotiated during setup.
-The hash of a `pence` is incorporated into a `P2CM` to guarantee funds are available for the `pennies`.
+The microtransaction value is exchanged by sending `pennies` back and forth  which are verified as being part of a `pence` from each party that is negotiated during setup.
+The hashes of both `pence` are incorporated into a `P2CM` to guarantee funds are available for the `pennies`.

 ### Penny

 The `PB` contains many small proof-of-work challenges, each one is called a `penny` and is private to one party until revealed to and verified by the other party.

-A `penny` is exchanged as an 8 byte value, 3 bytes of a sequence number in big endian followed by a 5-byte secret.
+A `penny` is exchanged as an 8 byte value: 3 bytes of a sequence number in big endian followed by a 5-byte secret.

 <a name="pence" />
 ### Pence